Learn About the Mortgage Insurance Premium Tax Deduction

-And if you missed the boat in 2017 and neglected to claim this deduction although you could have?
+And if you missed the boat and neglected to claim this deduction although you could have?
 All isn't lost.
 You can typically amend your tax return with the IRS for up to three years after you file the original return or two years after you've paid any tax due on that return, whichever is later.

 Canceling Your Insurance

 It can pay to check your current mortgage balance against your home's fair market value even if it turns out that you can claim a tax deduction for PMI again.
 You no longer have to pay private mortgage insurance when your equity in the property exceeds 20 percent, but it's unlikely that either your lender or the insurer will point this out to you.

 No one is going to voluntarily cancel your policy for you when you hit this magic number—but you can.
 Be prepared to have your home appraised or a value otherwise assigned by a professional so you can prove the insurance is no longer required.